The rules for the Am-Am will include one divisions: Net.

 Ties for all places other than first-place will be determined by the USGA Method of Breaking Ties.

-The Troon Invitational will be a 72-hole, event contested over four days.
+The TaylorMade Troon Invitational will be a 72-hole event contested over four days.
 Starting times and pairings will be based on previous-round scores.
-The winning Gross and Net teams will be crowned Troon Classic at Pebble Beach Champions.
+There will be prizing for daily winners.